esa-cci/esa-climate-toolbox/.devcontainer/README.md

 # Run ESA CCI Toolkit on GitHub Codespace

-This guide will help run the ESA CCI Toolkit on GitHub Codespace.
+This guide will help run the ESA CCI Toolboox on GitHub Codespace.
 Each GitHub account has a free tier for Codespaces which should be sufficient to run this demo.

 ## Prerequisites